Formally referred to as the Republic of Azerbaijan

 Ismailli

-The Ismayilli region, located to the north of the country, was part of Caucasian Albania since IV c.
+The Ismayilli region, located to the north of the country, was part of Caucasian Albania from IV c.
 B.C.
-Here, on the top of the highest mountain there are ruins of a medieval fortress.
-Its creation is associated with the name Dzhavanshir, the ruler of Caucasian Albania (VII century).
+Here, on the top of the highest mountain, there are the ruins of a medieval fortress.
+Its construction is attributed to Dzhavanshir, the 7th century ruler of Caucasian Albania.

-Besides the Azeries here also live other nations and ethnic groups.
-For example in the well known in Azerbaijan Ivanovka village live Molokan descendants resettled here from Russia.
-And in the village of Lahij located on the bank of Girdimanchay at 1200 meters above sea level live Tats.
+Besides the Azeries, other nations and ethnic groups also live here.
+For example in the well known Azerbaijani village of Ivanovka, live the Molokan descendants of those resettled here from Russia.
+And in the village of Lahij located on the banks of the Girdimanchay River at 1200 meters above sea level, live ethnic Tats.

 Shemakha

-Shemakha is an ancient city of Azerbaijan, capital of the kingdom of Shirvan residence of Shirvanshahs and one of the most beautiful cities of the East, a homeland of Khagani, Nasimi, M. A. Sabir.
-From the middle of XVIII century it was the centre of Shemakhan Khanate.
+Shemakha is an ancient city of Azerbaijan, the capital of the Kingdom of Shirvan, residence of Shirvanshahs and one of the most beautiful cities of the East.
+The homeland of Khagani, Nasimi and M. A. Sabir, it was, from the middle of XVIII century, the centre of Shemakhan Khanate.

-The unique nature, mild climate and mineral springs provide this district with special beauty.
-One of the favorite by mountain climbers peaks, Badabag, is located here.
+The unique nature, mild climate and natural mineral springs give this district a special beauty.
+One of the favourite peaks for mountain climbers, Badabag, is located here.

-The most favorite place of pilgrimage for tourists is the settlement Pirkuli which is located at the distance of 22 km from the centre of the district at an altitude of 1400 m.
-There are all conditions for skiing in winter and summer riding.
+The most favorite place of pilgrimage for tourists is the settlement of Pirkuli which is located 22 km from the centre of the district at an altitude of 1400 m.
+Possibilities exist here for skiing in winter and summer riding.

-The biggest astrophysical observatory in Azerbaijan and in Caucasus is also in the village Pirkuli.
-Obseratory named by NasreddinTusi is equipped with modern facilities and with one of the largest in the CIS telescope with a mirror of 2 m by diameter.
+The largest astrophysical observatory in Azerbaijan and in the Caucasus is also found high in the village of Pirkuli.
+The Nasīr al-Dīn al-Tūsī Shamakhi Astrophysical Observatory is equipped with the most modern facilities and houses one of the largest telescopes in the CIS with a mirror of 2 meters in diameter.

 Lahij